Skip to main content

 Bai Sach Chrouk (Grilled Pork with Rice)

-Bai Sach Chrouk, grilled marinated pork served over rice, is a popular and affordable breakfast staple.
-The pork is typically marinated in coconut milk and spices, giving it a sweet and savory flavor.
-Often served with pickled vegetables and a bowl of chicken broth on the side.
+Bai sach chrouk is grilled marinated pork over rice, a cheap and popular breakfast.
+The pork usually marinates in coconut milk and spices, which makes it sweet and savory at once.
+It often comes with pickled vegetables and a bowl of chicken broth on the side.

 Kdam Chaa (Kampot Pepper Crab)